5iver/openHAB-utils/README.md

 ### [Zigbee and Z-Wave manual install](https://github.com/openhab-5iver/openHAB-utils/tree/master/Zigbee%20and%20Z-Wave%20manual%20install) (BASH)
 <ul>
+  [Note: the development Z-Wave binding has been [merged into the master branch](https://community.openhab.org/t/zwave-binding-updates/51080), so if using this script, only choose the development branch for Z-Wave if Chris instructs you to do so (he may throw a test jar out there).]

   This script is interactive and will prompt for input.
 It requires to be executed from the addons directory on the openHAB server, **using the same account that runs openHAB**.
 After downloading, be sure to set the permissions so that it can be executed (`chmod u+x zzManualInstall.sh`), or run it with `bash zzManualInstall.sh`.
 At this time, there is very little error checking in the case of a failure in the script, so you should verify that it has run successfully when it completes, i.e. run `list -s | grep -i zig` in Karaf.
 This script can:
   * Download and manually install/upgrade the current snapshot or development Zigbee binding, with a chosen version of the [ZsmartSystems libraries](https://github.com/zsmartsystems/com.zsmartsystems.zigbee)
   * Download and manually install/upgrade the snapshot or development version of the [Z-Wave binding](https://github.com/openhab/org.openhab.binding.zwave/tree/development)